arthur-d42/ncbi-data-mining/notes.md

 2125321
 ```

-We can reasonably expect the humand dataset to be one of if not the largest so by filtering these we already reduce the dataset by a factor of >30
+We can reasonably expect the human dataset to be one of if not the largest so by filtering these we already reduce the dataset by a factor of >30